 All analyses will be based on the intention-to-treat principle.
-The primary outcome, differences in kidney function decline, will be analysed using a generalised linear model that includes a random effect for centre, with fixed effects for treatment and design covariates and adjusted for baseline eGFR.
-A second analysis of this outcome will use a repeated measures model on a kidney function measures at all time points to explore the trajectory of decline between groups.
+The primary outcome, differences in kidney function decline, will be analysed using a mixed effects repeated measures generalised linear model that includes a random effect for participant and centre, with fixed effects for treatment, nominal time points, and design covariates and adjusted for baseline eGFR.
+Treatment effect estimates will come from the time-by-treatment interactions and the primary focus is on the two-year timepoint.
+A second analysis of this outcome will use a latent growth model on a kidney function measures at all time points to explore the trajectory of decline between groups.
 The CCI at 90 days will be compared between groups initially using linear regression, using the bounds of the 95% CI around the difference to test non-inferiority.
 However, there is potential for the CCI distribution to violate the assumptions of linear regression - if that occurs, we will use a more appropriate analysis method, e.g. beta regression on CCI scores transformed to the (0,1) interval.
 Positive surgical margins will be analysed as a binary outcome using logistic regression model including a random effect for centre, with fixed effects for treatment and design covariates.
 Treatment effects for positive surgical margins will be summarised using absolute percent differences.
 Pre-planned subgroup analysis includes pre-operative eGFR, any comorbidity (diabetes affects 20%, hypertension affects 60% and cardiovascular disease affects 20% (Palacios 2021)), smoking status, age, and size of tumour.